danish123117/bioSignals-LD/README.md

 More information about the use of FIWARE components can be found on the following links:

-- **NGIS-LD Smart Farm Tutorials** `https://ngsi-ld-tutorials.readthedocs.io/en/latest/`
+- **NGSI-LD Smart Farm Tutorials** `https://ngsi-ld-tutorials.readthedocs.io/en/latest/`

 ## 4. Sensor info

 Use case uses BTS FREEMG1000, sEMG sensors.
 A total of six sensor units were used.
-An intermediate Sensor logger app was used to publish the data via MQTT to the follwonig topic json/danishabbas1/EMG1000/attrs.
+An intermediate Sensor logger app was used to publish the data via MQTT to the follwing topic json/danishabbas1/EMG1000/attrs.
 Which follows the schema <payloadFormat>/<apiKey>/<sensorID>/attrs required for IoTAgent-Json.

 ## 5. Acknowledgement